baguilar6174/porfolio-page-challenge/README.md

 - Create a hero section with a design
 - Uses clamp in css to increase or decrease font size with responsive
 - Positioned images
+- Mobile first design
+- Using flexbox and grid

 ## Stay in touch